LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Can I use a PC or Windows computer to build?

 Yes, you can...sort of.
 There is a hacked way of installing macOS on a Windows computer called a **Virtual Machine**.
 [This link](https://macosvmware.tech.blog/) provides some helpful information.
-This **Virtual Machine** method will not work on PCs that have AMD processors either, so double check your computer uses an Intel processor instead of an AMD processor.
+This **Virtual Machine** method will not work on PCs that have AMD processors, only Intel.
+Double check that your computer uses an Intel processor before attempting the virtual machine method.
 If you want to try this, there are mentors on [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup) who can assist.

 ## How often do I need to get on the computer for Loop?